-This program is available for up to two (2) 4-H members per State.
+This program is available for up to four (4) 4-H members per State.

-One steward position is available to a 4-H qualifying youth whose animal has become sick and cannot be brought to the Show.
-The other steward position is available to a youth looking to explore the New England Summer 4-H Spectacular Dairy Goat program and who will participate without an animal.
+Two steward positions are available to a 4-H qualifying youth with a goat project who are unable to participate due to an issue with their goat or other reason approved by the Committee Chair.
+The other two steward positions are available to youth in the 4-H goat project looking to explore the Big E Dairy Goat program and who will participate without an animal.

 The duties of the stewards are to assist members and help with the show.
 The stewards must be an active participant in all activities except showing, but will work with the Superintendent to assist in the show ring.
 They will also help keep the aisles clean during shows and milk-out.
 They may assist other members with showing in a breed class.
+The state office must contact Eastern States Exposition with this information and all the proper forms must be completed for dorm registration.